ekwon86/calculator1/README.md

 # Calculator
-This a calculator that takes in two operands and an operator and performs simple calculations.
+This a calculator that takes in two operands and an operator and performs calculations.

-##### Technologies Used
-- HTML5
+##### Features I have to implement:
-- CSS
+- [ ] Exponent
-- Bootstrap
+- [ ] Parantheses
+- [ ] Order of Operations
-- Javascript
+- [x] Use Object Oriented Javascript
-- jQuery

 ## [Live Demo](https://ekwon86.github.io/calculator)